 The problem with spondylolisthesis occurs when the vertebra slips too far and ends up pinching a nerve in the spine.
 This could result in severe pain in the area of the disc or it could cause pain, numbness, tingling and other problems to radiate down the legs.
 Like any type of back problem, it can severely affect your quality of life and make it difficult to live on a day to day basis.
 In most cases, the person who has this problem is only looking for a way to get some relief from the pain they are experiencing.

 There are certain types of activities that make it more likely for a person to suffer from spondylolisthesis.
 For example, if you were to play football or another contact sport, you are at a greater risk for this problem.
 In addition, there are many people who are involved in gymnastics that end up with this problem as well.
 In some cases, it could be an inherited condition that makes it more likely for you to suffer from this problem.

-There are treatment options and you can discuss those options with Dr. Dickerman when you are having your initial consultation.
+There are treatment options and you can discuss those options with the spine and brain surgeon Dr. Dickerman when you are having your initial consultation.
 In some cases, medication is used to help relieve the pain and they will recommend bed rest to see if helps to overcome the difficulty.
 If the case is particularly severe, the doctor may consider surgery, although he will discuss that options so you can make an informed decision before going through with the procedure.
 As is the case with any type of surgery, Dr. Dickerman will consider a nonsurgical option first and then consider surgery if it doesn’t help.
 You can ask questions about the operation so you are more comfortable with the process.